(deks lan SOE pra zole)

 Dosing: Hepatic Impairment

-May be administered without regard to meals; some patients may benefit from premeal administration if symptoms do not adequately respond to postmeal dosing.
-Capsules should be swallowed whole; do not chew.
+Capsules: Administer without regard to meals; capsules should be swallowed whole; do not chew.
 Alternatively, patients who are unable to swallow capsules may open the capsule, sprinkle the intact granules onto 1 tablespoon of applesauce, and swallow intact granules immediately (do not chew granules).
 Do not save applesauce and granule mixture for later use.
 Capsules may also be opened for administration via NG tube or oral syringe.

-NG tube (≥16 French): Open capsules and mix intact granules (not crushed) with 20 mL of water.
-Withdraw mixture into catheter-tip syringe; swirl syringe gently to prevent granules from settling and administer mixture immediately through NG tube (≥16 French) into the stomach.
-Refill syringe with 10 mL water, swirl gently, and flush NG tube; repeat.
+NG tube (≥16 French): Open capsules and mix granules (not crushed) with 20 mL of water.
+Withdraw entire mixture into catheter-tip syringe; swirl syringe gently to prevent granules from settling and administer mixture immediately through NG tube (≥16 French) into the stomach.
+Refill syringe with 10 mL of water, swirl gently, and flush NG tube; repeat (with a second rinse).
 Do not save water and granule mixture for later use.

-Oral syringe: Open capsules and mix intact granules (not crushed) with 20 mL water.
-Withdraw mixture into oral syringe; swirl syringe gently to prevent granules from settling and administer mixture immediately into the mouth.
-Refill syringe with 10 mL water, swirl gently, and administer; repeat.
+Oral syringe: Open capsules and mix granules (not crushed) with 20 mL of water.
+Withdraw entire mixture into oral syringe; swirl syringe gently to prevent granules from settling and administer mixture immediately into the mouth.
+Refill syringe with 10 mL of water, swirl gently, and administer; repeat (with a second rinse).
 Do not save water and granule mixture for later use.

 Alcohol (Ethyl): May decrease the serum concentration of Dexlansoprazole.
 Avoid combination